 Henry D. Dagit, a leading Philadelphia architect, designed Saint Francis de Sales Roman Catholic Church in 1907, and Rafael Guastavino, the legendary Spanish architect and builder, designed a complex series of domes and vaults.
-The building is a white marble and terracotta masonry load-bearing structure and all the domes and vaults are constructed with Guastavino tile.
-This is the last known remaining exposed Guastavino tile dome in the United States and the largest dome is 60’ in diameter and 4” thick at its thinnest point.
+The building is a load-bearing masonry structure with domes constructed from Guastavino tile.